refinery-platform/refinery-platform/README-ide-config.md

 grunt watch
 ```

-And finally, remember that you won't see JS changes without at page reload.
+And finally, remember that you won't see JS changes without a page reload.